AbandonedFridge/ghost-md-imgur/README.md

 Works in posts and pages.

 ## Usage
-Use a standard markdown image tag with the alt set to 'imgur'.
+Use a standard markdown image tag with the alt set to 'imgur' and the URI set to a standard imgur path.

 **Example**
 ```